Learning Center

 Beginner Special Education Advocate Training (BSEAT)TM is a national, 100% online, twelve-session course for advocates beginning their journey to become a non-attorney special education advocate.
-A certificate of completion is provided after students complete the course requirements.
-The next class will be held in April 2026.
+A certificate of completion is provided upon completing course requirements.

 Parent Training and Information Centers, disability rights nonprofit organizations, and advocacy organizations enroll their employees in this class because it provides a solid foundation in non-attorney special education advocacy.
 Parents also frequently take this course to learn how to better advocate for their own child(ren).